top of page

 Though Bebe would eventually settle in Cleveland, the story of her youth, and her family, is intricately bound with the story of African Americans in Texas.
 As her obituary read: “Like a true Texan, she wore cowboy boots, churned butter, rode horses, and raised chickens.”
 While the African American experience in Texas had many parallels to the experiences of those elsewhere in the South, Texas’s fiercely independent cowboy culture and entry into the United States made it unique.
 The majority of the first African Americans in Texas entered as slaves in the middle of the 19th

+century.
+After the annexation of Texas by the United States, enslavement took off rapidly.
 Where there were only 13,000 slaves in Texas in 1840, by 1860 there were 169,000, 30% of the population of the state.
 Slavery in Texas looked similar to slavery in the eastern southern states as Sarah would have known it: brutal lives for slaves and harsh slave codes that allowed

 slave owners to discipline mostly how they saw fit.